 Michael joined the Board in April 2013.
 He has worked in Marketing all his working life and amongst other positions was Marketing Director of Cow and Gate, the baby food company, in the 1980s, and has worked as a marketing consultant, before moving to the NHS where he was Marketing, Contracts and Business Development Director of the Mount Vernon and Watford General NHS Trust in north-west London.
 He left the NHS in 1995 to rescue a specialist publishing business that was in financial trouble, turned it round, bought it from the American owners, and ran this company until his retirement in 2012.
 He has also worked in the voluntary sector in the 1980s and 90s as a non-Executive Director of a Bath-based charity, The Sulis Trust, which helped people coming out of the mental health system find employment.

 Andrew has enjoyed a varied business career, having been CEO of organisations in Plc, Private Equity and Public Sector environments.
-Latterly.
-He led the Royal Mint for HM Treasury, becoming the world’s leading export mint and provider of medals & commemorative coins for the London 2012 Olympic Games.
-He now holds a number of Non-Executive positions, and is chairman of the local tennis club & fund raising for the village church.
+Latterly, he led the Royal Mint for HM Treasury, becoming the world’s leading export mint and provider of medals & commemorative coins for the London 2012 Olympic Games.
+He is on the board of the University of West of England Business School, and is also a mentor and investor for a number of start up businesses.
 Andrew joined the Board in October 2014.

 Lee is Client Insights Director of Cohesion, a recruitment services business in Solihull.
 Lee works with social care, housing and not for profit organisations, advising them on effective recruitment strategies and processes.
 Lee joined the Board of Trustees in February 2015.
 He has lived in Bath for a number of years and enjoys playing squash, buying and selling vinyl records and being a busy dad to his two children.